Palm Coast Car Accident Attorneys

 - Seek medical attention and describe all injuries and complaints.

-- Contact Chiumento Dwyer Hertel Grant, regarding your rights as an accident victim.
+- Contact Chiumento Law, PLLC, regarding your rights as an accident victim.

 Every motor vehicle accident case is different, and subsequently every motor vehicle accident recovery is different.
 Accident victims typically have a right to recover for expenses related to their medical bills, lost wages, severe injuries, and pain and suffering.
 Beware of any attorney who promises specific dollar amounts, or results.

 Many different factors can have an impact on who is at fault in a motor vehicle accident and to what extent.
 That is why it is extremely important to follow the steps above and to contact an experienced attorney immediately to help prove your case.
 Even if you may be partially at fault, do not make any statements, and contact an attorney, you still may be entitled to a recovery.